IyesGames/minewars/doc/src/tech/dataformat-player.md

 reliability, should be used.

 There are five classes of messages: PvP, Notification, Personal, Background, Unreliable.
+Messages can be freely "upgraded" to a higher class; that is, if there is a queue/buffer of messages to send, which contains messages from multiple different classes, they can all be bundled together and sent over the highest-class stream.

 PvP messages are all game updates that are part of a player's interaction with the game world and other players.
 Reliable, ordered, elevated (highest)